WillHill257/pc-project/README.md

 ## Project Structure

-This project consists of two parts: **Conway's Game of Life** and **Dijkstra's Single Source Shortest Path Algorithm**.
+This project consists of two parts:

+- Conway's Game of Life
+- Dijkstra's Single Source Shortest Path Algorithm

 Both parts consist of a serial implementation and a parallel implementation, where the correctness of the parallel implementation is validated against the output of the serial implementation for the same input.

-_Further information about each part's strucutre and running instructions will be found in the corresponding directory_
+_Further information about each part's strucutre and running instructions will be found in the corresponding directory._